-Bindi Irwin Gives Fans An Inside Look At Her Daughter’s Gorgeous Floral-Themed Nursery
+Bindi Irwin Gives Fans An Inside Look At Her Daughter's Gorgeous Floral-Themed Nursery

-Bindi Irwin allowed her Instagram followers an inside look at her daughter’s gorgeous floral-themed nursery.
+Bindi Irwin gave her Instagram followers an inside look at her daughter's gorgeous floral-themed nursery in a new snap.
 The wildlife conservationist, who is currently in the third trimester of her first pregnancy, showed off her decorating skills in the room, which was dominated by oversized blooms and a few furry friends.

-She and her husband Chandler Powell, who will celebrate their first anniversary on March 25, have shared their thrill over the pregnancy throughout the past several months on social media.
-This included a fun recreation of a snap previously taken by her parents Terri and Steve Irwin when Terri was pregnant with her son Bob as seen here.
+She and her husband Chandler Powell, who will celebrate their first anniversary on March 25, have shared their thrill over Bindi's pregnancy throughout the past several months on social media.
+This included a fun recreation of a snap previously taken by her parents, Terri and Steve Irwin, when Terri was pregnant with son Bob, as seen on IG here.

 The couple lives on the property of the Australia Zoo with Terri, Bob, and their Cavalier King Charles Spaniel, Piggy.

-Above the table, there were plenty of items to catch the baby’s eye once she is welcomed into the world.
+That motif was continued throughout the room.
+Above the table, there were plenty of visual details to catch the baby's eye once she is welcomed into the world.

-Oversized wall decorations included oversized flowers that matched those on the fabric of the changing pad.
-In addition, a stunning array of multicolored butterflies in flight were added to the serene scene along with a large gray crescent moon adorned with flowers.
+Oversized wall art included big flowers that matched those on the changing pad.
+In addition, a stunning array of multicolored butterflies was added to the serene scene, along with a large gray crescent moon adorned with flowers.

 Two bunnies wearing floral crowns added a playful whimsy to the decorations on the wall.

-The infant, whom Bindi already calls “baby wildlife warrior,” will reportedly enter this world in the coming months and will likely be raised as her mom, with a deep respect for nature and animals and a keen knowledge of how to tend to their needs.
+The baby, whom Bindi already calls "baby wildlife warrior," will reportedly enter this world in the coming months and will likely be raised like her mom and family -- with a deep respect for nature and animals, and a keen knowledge of how to tend to their needs.

 Fans of the young woman adored the photo, hitting the "like" button on it over 704,000 times thus far.